Intelligent Traffic Management Systems

 The system automatically sends datasets with accident’s time, location, travel direction, and vehicle identification data.
-The system is available on mobile devices or connected to the seats.
+The intelligent traffic management system market is available on mobile devices or connected to the seats.

 Automatic road enforcement

-Such systems have already been implemented in the United States, Brazil, the UK, and many European countries.
+Such smart transportation management systems have already been implemented in the United States, Brazil, the UK, and many European countries.
 An ITS installed on the M25 motorway near London led to shortened commute times, a decrease of accidents, and reduced traffic jams.

 An integrated traffic management system is often equipped with AI and IoT to reduce human involvement in city transportation.
 A good example is the Cityringen initiative in Copenhagen.
-The city government is developing a driverless subway that will fully rely on ITS for communication and management.
+The city government is developing a driverless subway that will fully rely on the intelligent transportation management system for communication and management.
 This line will fulfill the transportation needs of 240,000 passengers and work 24/7.
 Such an application will cut costs on training and employing personnel, achieve constant availability, and reduce the incidents of human errors.

 Vehicle-to-vehicle communication, also known as V2V, is the use of communicating nodes, machine learning, and AI to enable vehicle cooperation for assuring seamless and safe traffic.
 Vehicles can transmit data about their speed, direction, trajectory, and technical state.